athack-ctf/chall2025-i-humans-i-know-everything-and-read-between-the-lines/README.md

-# Chall - Your Challenge Title
+# Chall - i, humans, I know everything and See Between the liNes

 > A brief description of the challenge